ismail9k/vue3-carousel/docs/config.md

 | `transition`               | `number`                                    | 300                              | Duration of the slide transition animation in milliseconds.                                            |
 | `wrapAround`               | `boolean`                                   | false                            | When true, creates an infinite loop effect by connecting the last slide to the first.                  |

 > **itemsToShow**: Controls the number of visible slides.
-Values between 1 and the total slide count are valid.
-Values outside this range are automatically clamped.
+Values higher than 1 and decimals are valid.
 Using 'auto' allows slides to determine their own width based on content.

 > **Direction Settings**: For vertical orientations ('ttb'/'top-to-bottom', 'btt'/'bottom-to-top'), the carousel requires a fixed height setting.
 Direction can be specified using either short ('ltr', 'rtl', 'ttb', 'btt') or verbose ('left-to-right', 'right-to-left', 'top-to-bottom', 'bottom-to-top') formats.